ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 #### IAR Embedded Workbench

-When exporting from CLI to IAR Embedded Workbench, if you have macro definitions for assembly files in mbed_app.json or mbed_lib.json files, you need to add these definitions to the Options -> Assembler -> Preprocessor settings in IAR Embedded Workbench.
+If you have macro definitions for assembly files in `mbed_app.json` or `mbed_lib.json` files when you export from Mbed CLI to IAR Embedded Workbench, add these definitions to the Options -> Assembler -> Preprocessor settings in IAR Embedded Workbench.